vane44/giraffeMaker/readme.md

 - Pseudo-Classical Inheritence

-The Story:
+The Story
 -----------

->###Stanley = giraffeMaker('Stanley', 3):
+>###Stanley = giraffeMaker('Stanley', 3)
 >- my name should be Stanley,
 >- my height should be three meters,
 >- I start with a hunger value of 10,
 >- I know how to eat(),
 >- I know how to say('greet').

-The giraffeMaker is a function that must allow the user to create a new giraffe Object, taking two arguments, the name and height of the giraffe to be created.
+`giraffeMaker` is a function that must allow the user to create a new giraffe Object, taking two arguments, the name and height of the giraffe to be created.

 Each giraffe should have three properties: